hamger/cvs/README.md

 # cvs

-A basic canvas framework for 2d drawing.
+cvs (a short name from canvas) is a basic canvas framework for 2d drawing, it's designed to make drawing easier.

 ## Usage